kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 Estimated time
 ^^^^^^^^^^^^^^

-Less than 15 min.
+Around 20 min.

 Understanding multi-echo GRE data
 ---------------------------------

-As mentioned in the introduction, water protons resonate in different frequencies because of the tissue magnetic susceptibility.
+As mentioned in the introduction, water protons resonate at different frequencies because of the tissue magnetic susceptibility.
 The frequency difference in brain tissues can be detected as the difference in phase accumulation over time (see Eq. :eq:`pft`).
 Therefore, the phase measurement of the MRI signal allows us to map the magnetic susceptibility of brain tissues.

 .. math::
    phase = frequency \times time